 The CRM philosophy is simple: put the customer first.

 When your business looks at every transaction through the eyes of the customer, you can’t help but deliver a better experience to your customers, which in turn, increases loyalty to your company.

 True CRM software brings together all information from different departments throughout the company to give one, holistic view of each customer in real time.
 This allows customer-facing employees in areas such as sales, marketing and customer support to make quick and informed decisions on everything from upselling and cross-selling, to improving the quality of customer communication and responsiveness, to coordinating the management of sales and marketing campaigns.

 When implemented properly, CRM gives companies not only insight into the opportunities to grow business with each customer, but a way of measuring their value.

 CRM is more important now than ever to businesses because it can help you to gain new customers and retain existing ones.

 In today’s highly competitive environment and with so many products and services to choose from, customers are picky and customer loyalty seems to be a thing of the past.
-The moment a new product is introduced into the market, it takes only a few months before that product or service suddenly becomes a commodity, which, in turn, means it’s easy to switch companies.
+The moment a new product is introduced into the market, it takes only a few months before that product or service suddenly becomes a commodity, which, in turn, means it’s easy to switch vendors.

 And despite what you might think, not all customers are created equal.
 Some are a drain on customer service resources despite spending very little.
 Other customers do business frequently, often buy new products and services and may even be strong influencers in their market.